The spring allergy season is here -- and it's arrived early.

 "That's always the first step, to get some kind of environmental control, but that's usually in and of itself not enough."

-For more information about allergies, visit the American Academy of Allergy, Asthma & Immunology's website, aaaai.org.
+For information about allergies, go to the American Academy of Allergy, Asthma & Immunology at www.aaaai.org.